 - Tikshagni: too much fire, digestion is too quick.
 Diarrhoea, stomach ulcers

-- Mandagni is slow sluggish smouldering fire in the belly causing indigestion or and inability to absorb certain nutrients.
+- Mandagni is a slow sluggish smouldering fire in the belly causing indigestion or an inability to absorb certain nutrients.

 - Otherwise we recognise a balanced and stable Agni of normal digestion; which for a Krittika native can be quite a strong appetite, especially in their early years.

-- Five Bhutagni: They take over from the digestive fires and do their work mostly in the liver metabolising chyle into elemental components; breaking down molecules to atoms so that the fires of the bodily tissues can then work with it.
+- Five Bhutagni: They take over from the digestive fires and do their work mostly in the liver, metabolising chyle into elemental components, breaking down molecules to atoms so that the fires of the bodily tissues can then work with it.
 This is where amino acids get turned into fat or proteins, glucose into glycogen or fat.
-It’s at this stare that our sense organs are also nourished.
-How mush fire awareness our senses have is also related to this metabolic stage.
+It’s at this stage that our sense organs are also nourished.
+How much fire awareness our senses have is also related to this metabolic stage.
 All of this suggests Krittika may be prone to lived problems.

 - Prithvi Agni nourishes our sense of smell.

-- Apa Agni nourishes to tongue and the sense of taste
+- Apa Agni nourishes the tongue and the sense of taste

 - Tejas Agni radiates heat, light and energy nourishing the eyes and the sense of sight.
 This fire is particularly important for Kittika